 When it comes to product warranties for Axitec and LG Solar, they offer a 15-year and 25-year respectively.
 LG Solar also breaks industry convention here and includes labor costs for module repair or maintenance in their product warranty.

 While it’s essential to ensure your purchase is backed by a good warranty, you also need to assess the company who offers the warranty.
 After all, if the company that’s guaranteeing your product goes out of business, there won’t be anyone around to fulfill the warranty.

 In terms of both Axitec and LG Solar, we’re very confident in their staying power and dependability, meaning they’ll be around to honor their warranties.
 Both are experienced, long-lasting leaders in the solar industry.
 That said, LG Solar has the backing of LG Electronics, which is a very large and diversified company.
 Axitec, on the other hand, specializes in solar panels and doesn’t have the backing of a tech giant.

 Performance Warranties & Degradation Rates: Does Axitec or LG Solar Do it Better?

 In addition to the product warranty, solar panel manufacturers also offer what’s called a performance warranty.
 This guarantees that the panels will stay above a certain degradation rate.

 A solar panel’s degradation rate measures how quickly the panel degrades over time.
 With each passing day, your solar panel’s ability to produce electricity very slowly decreases.
 That means a 20-year panel will produce less electricity than a brand new panel.
 Performance warranties exist to ensure customers that their panels won’t degrade too quickly.

-Axitec and LG Solar both offer a 25-year performance warranty that guarantees degradation rates.
+Axitec and LG Solar offer a 25-year performance warranty guaranteeing degradation rates.